Lapin0t/phd-manuscript/main/04_ogs.typ

 #import "/lib/all.typ": *

-= Generic Operational Game Semantics
+= Generic Operational Game Semantics <ch-ogs>

+In @ch-game we have seen a general definition of games and the structure of their strategies and in @ch-subst we have seen an axiomatic framework for intrinsically typed and scoped substitution.
+Everything is now in place to define the generic operational game semantics construction.

 == The OGS Game